Your privacy protection practices go beyond having a good Privacy Policy.

 You want to keep all explanations focused on the consumer.
 If you offer vague language, it will appear that you wish to hide how you use consumer data.
 This could backfire badly in the long run so always be user-centric and transparent.

-There is a reason Privacy by Design is becoming more popular in this day of free flowing data and information exchange.
+There is a reason Privacy by Design is so popular in this day of free flowing data and information exchange.
 It offers reassurance to your users but also protects your reputation, bottom line, and legal compliance.
-Look into how you can make data privacy a priority in your company today.
+Look into how you can make data privacy a priority in your company today by practicing PbD.

 Privacy Policy Generator